 Simultaneously, many simulators for BPSM and hydrodynamic modelling use theoretical models (including the Lichtenecker model) for calculating both rock thermal properties.
-Results of such modelling in some cases are of-questionable quality.
+Results of such modelling in some cases are questionable.
 Therefore, theoretical modelling is a promising framework for determining the thermal properties of rocks although requiring enhancement.

 The application of published experimental data or databases (see, e.g. Bär et al., 2019) on rock thermal properties is not a rare case in today's geothermal investigations.
-Meanwhile, even small changes of mineral composition of rocks, its porosity, the geometry of pore-crack space, and pore-filling fluids can essentially change both rock thermal conductivity and volumetric heat capacity.
-The existing databases on rock thermal properties usually have the following prominent disadvantages;
+Meanwhile, even small changes in the mineral composition of rocks, its porosity, the geometry of pore-crack space, and pore-filling fluids can essentially change both rock thermal conductivity and volumetric heat capacity.
+The existing databases on rock thermal properties usually are not satisfying about:

-- poor data on rock volumetric heat capacity; - poor data on thermal anisotropy of rocks; - poor lithological description of investigated cores; - poor data on the influence of different fluid saturation on rock thermal properties; - poor data on thermal property dependence on porosity; - poor analysis of the effect of fracturing on rock thermal properties and thermal anisotropy.
+- data on rock volumetric heat capacity; - data on thermal anisotropy of rocks; - lithological description of investigated cores; - data on the influence of different fluid saturation on rock thermal properties; - data on thermal property dependence on porosity; - information on the effect of fracturing on rock thermal properties and thermal anisotropy.

-Thus, the application of published experimental data or databases can result in high uncertainties.
+Thus, the application of published experimental data or databases can result in significant uncertainties.
 Despite the availability of extensive previous data on rock thermal properties, laboratory measurements of rock thermal properties on cores are still highly relevant.

-One of the most robust and commonly used approaches for determining rock thermal properties are well-log based approaches.
-The following reasons condition this:
+Well-log based approaches are one of the most robust and commonly used approaches for determining rock thermal properties.
+This is because:

-1. Well-logging data is available almost for all industrial wells.
-It is not a rare case when well-logging is conducted from the top to the bottom of the well.
+- 1. Well-logging data is available almost for all industrial wells.
+It is not a rare case when well-logging is conducted from the top to the bottom of the well. - 2.
+Well-logging tools provide registration of rock properties with a relatively high spatial resolution.

-- 2. Well-logging tools provide registration of rock properties with a relatively high spatial resolution. - 3.
-Well-logging provides data on complex of petrophysical properties (porosity, shaliness, saturation, etc.).
+3. Well-logging provides data on complex of petrophysical properties (porosity, shaliness, saturation, etc.).